 NOTE: Some vehicle settings are synced only between similar vehicle models.
 If the seat, steering, and mirror positions do not restore as expected, touch Controls > Service > Driver Seat, Steering, & Mirrors Calibration on the affected vehicles.
-If the setting for Autopilot Activation does not restore as expected, touch Controls > Autopilot > Autopilot Activation (see Autopilot Settings on page 115).

 NOTE: Tesla Profiles are supported on vehicles with software versions 2022.24 or higher.